Did you know?

 DID YOU KNOW? that 90% of sewage overflows on Guam are caused by grease blockages?

-DID YOU KNOW? that 1/2 gal per minute leak would cost you additional $70 on top of your monthly water bill?
+DID YOU KNOW? that 1/2 gal per minute leak would cost you additional $85 on top of your monthly water bill?

-DID YOU KNOW? that if you go away on a vacation or leave your residence you still are charged a minimum charge for having water service provided to your house?
-It costs $7.46 per month for water service and $22.00 for sewer service.
-This means that you will still received a bill for almost $30.00 per month for every month even if you don’t use a drop of water.
+DID YOU KNOW?
+If you go away on a vacation or leave your residence you still are charged a minimum charge for having water service provided to your house?
+Effective October 1, 2011,It costs $12.87 for water service and for $25.08 sewer service.
+Which means you will be charged a minimum of $38.93 (PUC and Supplemental% included) even if you never turn on the tap.

-DID YOU KNOW? that if you connect to GWA’s water lines without establishing an account and without a meter GWA considers this an illegal hook up.
-Did you know on Guam since we have been installing new meters we have found over 1000 illegal connections?
+DID YOU KNOW? that if you connect to GWA's water lines without establishing an account and without a meter GWA considers this an illegal hook up.

 DID YOU KNOW? that if any illegal hookup is discovered, water and wastewater services will be disconnected and may not be reconnected until a payment is made in the amount of $2,500?
 This is GWA’s fine for illegal connections.